awslabs/aws-encryption-sdk-specification/framework/aws-kms/aws-kms-hierarchical-keyring.md

 ```

 The above number is how many times one would have to wrap with the `derivedBranchKey` before a theoretical collision.
-Althought this is a higher number we decided on the current selection of including a salt and an IV to not only
+Although this is a higher number we decided on the current selection of including a salt and an IV to not only
 lower the overhead of bytes we have to store in the [edk ciphertext](../structures.md#ciphertext) but to
 easily reason about the security properties of the key derivation since it is what AWS KMS does.